IN THIS ARTICLE

 Conclusion and Next Steps

 Identity and Access Management is an important part of your ProKnow organization.
-Determining the needs of your organization in the way of workspaces, roles, and users goes a long way toward ensuring that your account remains secure and your team stays efficient.
-Once you've thought about these needs, you're ready dive into step-by-step guides for Managing Workspaces, Managing Roles, and Managing Users.
+Determining the needs of your organization is the first step toward ensuring that your account remains secure and your team stays efficient.
+Once you've thought about these needs, you're ready dive into these step-by-step guides: